Marine Conservation

 f013205: since about 1990, mud started to enter the marine reserve, which had not been seen before 1980.
 This mud kills those marine creatures that are unable to swim to safer waters.
 The environment degraded.

 Filthy seas are not an entirely new phenomenon.
-In the early 1900s, farming in the South Island has seen its share of dust storms and swollen muddy rivers, rabbit plagues and degrading tussock (a kind of rough grass) lands.
+In the early 1900s, farming in the South Island has seen its share of dust storms and swollen muddy rivers, rabbit plagues and degrading tussock (a kind of rough desert grass) lands.
 When all is said about it, one cannot escape the impression of a massive ecological disaster unfolding over New Zealand.
 A new threat (heavy rain) over degrading soils, becomes a two-fold disaster: we are not only losing our precious soils, belonging to our children and theirs, but we are also losing our coastal seas, belonging to them too.
 Is this stupidity or fate?
 For this reason a large chapter on this web site has been devoted to soil and erosion.

 The bottom line is that a new threat, and a bigger one than extraction (as proved by the crayfish walk-out), and less controllable, is wreaking havoc to our coasts, including our marine reserves, which cannot protect against it.
 A recent survey of our marine reserves by myself, has shown that most are degraded and degrading, and not worth having.
 See marine reserves index.
 It has become clear that we must change our focus in order to effectively save the seas, but above all we need to be honest.